umeshmvn/Custom-CI-CD-Pipeline/README.md

     ```

 4. **Build and Push Java Maven App**:
-    - Jenkins automatically builds and pushes the Dockerized Java Maven app to DockerHub.
+    - Jenkins automatically builds and pushes the Dockerized Java umesh app to DockerHub.

 5. **Access Odoo Instance**:
     - Odoo ERP should be accessible at `http://<your-aws-instance-ip>:8069`.